carpentries/maintainer-onboarding/index.md

 permalink: index.html
 ---

 Welcome to The Carpentries Maintainer onboarding!
-By keeping the lessons running smoothly and making sure that they conform to The Carpentries pedagogical model, Maintainers form the backbone of The Carpentries community.
+Maintainers form the backbone of The Carpentries community by keeping the lessons running smoothly and making sure they conform to The Carpentries pedagogical model.
 This training is designed to prepare new Maintainers for this role, including:

 - Communicating with Contributors: Maintainers facilitate collaboration on lesson